Akmi555/cohort36/back_end/lesson_09/homework.md

 <details style="margin-top: 16px">
   <summary style="cursor: pointer; color: blue;"><b>English</b></summary>

+1. Write the CustomerService interface (we take the methods from the presentation).
+2. Implement the CustomerController (we use all the service methods).
-Using Liquibase changelogs, create a customer table in the DB for customers, use version 0.2.0.
-We do not take the shopping cart into account anywhere yet.
+3. We don’t take the shopping cart into account anywhere yet.
+4. *** Implement the ProductServiceImpl class (if necessary, add a repository on any of the studied technologies).

 </details>